Daily Dose 005 | STATICS

 How do you find the Magnitude of the Force in the arm of a crane?

 Aside from the pure Mathematics of engineering, Statics is one of the most important concepts we must master when it comes to taking the FE Exam.
-Working problems from a mathematical basis is one thing, throwing these same concepts in to a theoretical real life form, welp that’s another.
+We will need to translate our understanding from paper to concept, and back again come you exam day.

-But it shouldn’t trip you up, in this video, we get down with another FE Exam Practice Problem, this time in the subject of STATICS, specifically revolving around the MAGNITUDE OF A FORCE.
+In this short review and video, we get down with another FE Exam Practice Problem, this time in the subject of STATICS, specifically revolving around finding the MAGNITUDE OF A FORCE.

 What is STATICS?